kostya2709/Assembler_ASM/README.md

 ## string_lib.cpp
 An auxilary file with some additional string functions.

 ## Examples

-This a short program which reads two number, sums them, and displays the result.
+This a short program which reads two number, sums them up, and displays the result.

 ```
 	jmp main: